chen-hao-chao/Ultimate-Kitchen-House/README.md

 - game state: menu -> load -> play -> win -> back to menu ...
 <img src="https://i.imgur.com/aMZyQ05.png" width="356px" height="105px">

+> All the icons in the game are drawn by myself and opened to download.
+Please refer the the "asset/image" directory.

 ## Game screenshoots
 | game screenshoot 1 | game screenshoot 2 | game screenshoot 3 |
 | :----------------------------------: | :----------------------------------: | :----------------------------------: |